 Master Your Next Phone Interview

-Career Help Library >
+Career Help Center

 Tips for a Successful Phone Interview

-- Find a quiet place: it is important that when you are speaking you are not interrupted by anyone or anything.
+- Find a quiet place: it is important that when you are speaking, you are not interrupted by anyone or anything.
 Find a place where you know you will be able to talk privately without being disrupted by anyone.

-- Practice makes perfect: have a friend or family member call you to practice with a mock phone interview meeting.
+- Practice makes perfect have a friend or family member call you to practice with a mock phone interview meeting.

 - Interviewing Over the Phone

-After all of the steps of preparation have been taken, you should feel more secure about taking the call.
+After all the steps of preparation have been taken, you should feel more secure about taking the call.
 There are a few phone interview tips to master that you should take note of as you are actually taking the call.

-- Speak clearly: This cannot be emphasized enough!
-If the other party can't hear what you are saying then the interview meeting is pointless.
+- Speak clearly this cannot be emphasized enough!
+If the other party can't hear what you are saying, then the interview meeting is pointless.
 Telephones are not always the clearest sounding devices so take that into account.